 Week 3–8: Build

 We build with the end in mind.
-The MVP stack is chosen so it can grow — we're not building throwaway code.
-NOTchip uses:
+The MVP stack is chosen so it can grow — we're not building throwaway code:

 - [React Native](/services/mobile-app-development) for mobile MVPs (iOS and Android from day one)